 If you truly want to create a sustainable habit around cooking and eating well, please start slow!
 If you’ve not tried meal planning before or you’re not a confident cook, this is especially important.

-Start browsing and saving recipes.
+Start browsing and adding recipes to your planner inbox.
 If you have dietary restrictions enter them into the Recipe Filter and browse from there.

-I also strongly encourage you to drop the ‘all or nothing’ approach, this rarely serves us well (trust me, this mindset has held me back too).
+I also strongly encourage you to drop the ‘all or nothing’ approach to cooking regularly and eating well, this rarely serves us well (trust me, this mindset has held me back too).
 It’s unlikely you’ll develop the ‘perfect’ system right up so don’t let that stop you from doing something to get started.
+Being part of the family is NOT about cooking every single night of the week (unless of course that is manageable for you)… but I hope that if you’re planing and cooking two nights a week, you can soon try for three and so on.

 Join the Facebook group